run-ai/genv/docs/source/remote/installation.rst

 It is recommended to use SSH keys.
 The identity file and login user should be configured in the SSH configuration file at :code:`~/.ssh/config`.

-Genv :doc:`remote enforcement features <./enforcement>` use commands similar to :code:`ssh <host> sudo` for querying the environment variables of processes or terminating processes.
+Some of Genv remote features like :doc:`monitoring <./monitoring>` and :doc:`enforcement <./enforcement>` require privileges and use commands similar to :code:`ssh <host> sudo`.
-Therefore, Linux users that want to use these features need to have passwordless :code:`sudo` permissions on all remote machines.
+Therefore, system administrators that want to use these features need to have passwordless :code:`sudo` permissions on all remote machines.

 Genv also sends environment variables over SSH by passing :code:`-o SendEnv` to the :code:`ssh` command.
 Those environment variables must be explicitly accepted on all remote hosts by :ref:`configuring <SSH Daemon Configuration>` the SSH daemon on the remote hosts.

 Local Hosts
 -----------
-On local hosts, :doc:`install <../overview/installation>` Genv if not already installed.
-This is how you will run :code:`genv remote` commands.
+On local hosts, Genv should be :doc:`installed <../overview/installation>` so you could run :code:`genv remote` commands.

 Then, make sure you have SSH access to all remote hosts and that the SSH configuration is set properly.
 You can verify that using a command similar to this: